luslab/oz-bulk-rnaseq/H. Differential Expression.md

 ![enter image description here](https://lh3.googleusercontent.com/y9gZel8cdmsYicJXqpgh7dP5erLxMosgCbl4C1_P3Z4jpYzhvwDplbTsi3q4hn1_2PVxtcOljdH3Iw)
 To filter bogus tests, edgeR & DESeq2 use alternative filters:
 - Very low read counts are not informative so they are removed > reduce number of tests
 	- EdgeR removes all genes except thos with >1CPM in 2 or more samples.
-Note that CPM scaling factor is susceptible to sequencing depth when it is very high (loose relevant but lower read counts) or very low (e.g. sincle cell RNASeq, includes irrelevant low read counts)
+Note that CPM scaling factor is susceptible to sequencing depth when it is very high (loose relevant but lower read counts) or very low (e.g. sincle cell RNASeq, includes irrelevant low read counts) - DESeq2 uses Quantiles to avoid this issue.
 ![enter image description here](https://lh3.googleusercontent.com/LnuncxJbacK6DUrC12OPFhEFMeAS_1m9mpzzOfA2gme_6BL4ShdfnmYy_a5vQPObuR5B4yyzDoWETg)

 Changing the CPM threshold to exclude genes drastically changes the number of signficant genes.